 Soon after the exposé was published, an antitrust lawsuit against RealPage and several corporate landlords, including Equity Residential and Essex Property Trust, was filed in San Diego.

 Housing Is A Human Right recently published two scoops about the unfolding scandal.
-First, Housing Is A Human Right found that RealPage shelled out a total of $1 million in campaign cash to kill rent control ballot measures in California in 2018 and 2020, respectively.
+First, Housing Is A Human Right found that RealPage shelled out $500,000 in campaign cash to kill rent control ballot measures in California in 2018 and 2020, respectively.
 The other was that Equity Residential and Essex Property Trust also delivered tens of millions in campaign contributions to stop those same measures, Proposition 10 in 2018 and Proposition 21 in 2020.

 “RealPage Inc. and leading residential landlords, already facing antitrust litigation over their alleged scheme to drive up nationwide rental prices, were hit with a second proposed class action claiming the conspiracy has had an outsized impact on the student housing market,” wrote Bloomberg legal reporter Mike Leonard.